tuankiet2640/local-RAG-fastAPI/README.md

 # Local RAG Service with FastAPI

 A flexible Retrieval-Augmented Generation (RAG) service that supports multiple LLM and embedding providers, built with FastAPI.
+It is good if you want your app on highest level of security but still wants to implement the genAI RAG chatbot for your business

 ## Features